ExpediaGroup/styx/docs/user-guide/admin-interface.md

 One of main features of the Styx server available for users is an admin interface available "out of the box".
 It provides an HTTP interface with functionality that ease quick adaptation of the library.
+Note that this endpoint must be externally secured.

 ## Endpoints available in the admin module
 * POST interface with set of predefined admin commands (see [section below](#postinterface)).